UK manufacturing

 Use of public sector information licensed under the Open Government Licence v3.0.

-Last updated from each source (UTC): output ; IOP divisions ; investment ; productivity ; PPI ; workforce jobs ; goods exports ; SITC groups ; regional GVA ; Companies House .
+Last updated from each source (UTC): output ; IOP divisions ; manufacturing composition (WGDP) ; investment ; productivity ; PPI ; workforce jobs ; goods exports ; SITC groups ; regional GVA .
 Figures reflect those snapshots; see the links above for methodology, revisions, and official definitions.

 Site

-Built by Douglas Brion, Founder and CEO of Matta.
-Douglas has a PhD in Engineering from the University of Cambridge and previously researched at the Institute for Manufacturing; Matta builds industrial AI for manufacturing.
+Built by Douglas Brion, Founder & CEO of Matta.
+Douglas has a PhD in Engineering from the Institute for Manufacturing at the University of Cambridge.